aaronhance/SharpTUI/README.md

 2. File -> add -> exsisting project -> add the STUI project(download it if you havn't already)

-3. Add a referance to it.
-Open solution explorer right click referances on your console project -> add referance find  SharpTUI under solution.
+3. Add a reference to it.
+Open solution explorer right click references on your console project -> add referance find  SharpTUI under solution.